justintv/Twitch-API/embed-video.md

 `getDuration():Float`

-Does not work for streams.
-Returns duration of video in seconds. `45232`
+Does not work for live streams.
+Returns duration of video in seconds.

 `getCurrentTime():Float`

-Does not work for streams.
-Returns current timestamp in seconds for video. `1230`
+Does not work for live streams.
+Returns current timestamp in seconds for video.

 `getQuality():String`

-Returns current quality. `"Source"`
+Returns current quality of playback. (e.g. `"Source"`)

 `getQualities():String[]`

-Returns available qualities. `["source","medium","low"]`
+Returns available qualities. (e.g. `["Source", "High", "Medium", "Low", "Mobile"]` or `["Source"]`)

 `isPaused():Boolean`

 Returns `true` if paused, else `false`.
-Buffering or seeking is considered `false`.
+Buffering or seeking is considered playing.

 `getChannel():String`